AWilliams17/MonoJabber/README.md

 At the moment, it only supports modern Unity games (that is, games which use mono-2.0-bdwgc.dll).

 # Usage
+*Note: The injector uses a separate library I've written called MemTools, so you'll have to [**go and compile that (make sure it's a release build you use).**](https://github.com/AWilliams17/MemTools)
+The initial release on the releases page includes the build of MemTools I used while developing that version, but it's unlikely I'll include that DLL in the next release (when/if it ever is made).*

-Download the currently released version from the releases page. **Make sure MonoLoaderDLL.dll and MonoJabber.exe are in the same folder.** At the moment, **this tool has been written under & made with a 64 bit version of Windows in mind.**
+Download the currently released version from the releases page. **Make sure MonoLoaderDLL.dll, MemTools.DLL, and MonoJabber.exe are in the same folder.** At the moment, **this tool has been written under & made with a 64 bit version of Windows in mind.**
 It does not support 32 bit processes.

 I've tested this extensively using a hack I wrote for SCP: Secret Laboratory, and I've had much success.
 If you find any bugs please do open an issue, or contact me.